chrishoermann/zod-prisma-types/packages/generator/Readme.md

   }),
 ```

-If you use the wrong key or have a typo the generator would throw an error:
+If you use the wrong key or have a typo the generator will throw an error:

 ```prisma
 model MyModel {